UC Davis pepper spray incident: Synopsis

 Alleged use of excessive force by police against students and demonstrators was said to be part of a larger pattern observed within the state of California and across the United States.
 The board of the Council of UC Faculty Associations said that "police violence" was used against non-violent demonstrators at UC Davis, UCLA, UC Berkeley and at a Cal State Board of Trustees meeting in Long Beach.
 Rep. Jerrold Nadler of New York's 8th congressional district and ranking member of the United States House Judiciary Subcommittee on the Constitution, sent a letter to United States Attorney General Eric Holder requesting that the United States Department of Justice investigate the actions of law enforcement during the nationwide Occupy protests to determine if the civil liberties of demonstrators and reporters were violated.
 According to Nadler, Occupy UC Davis was one of at least eight separate events recorded on video at Occupy demonstrations throughout the United States where "significant and unwarranted force in making arrests" occurred.

-As of March 2012, Occupy UC Davis has continued to engage in organized meetings, events, and UC Davis-specific actions, in addition to joining actions of allied occupations such as those of Oakland, UC Berkeley, and Woodland.
+As of March 2012, Occupy UC Davis continued to engage in organized meetings, events, and UC Davis-specific actions, in addition to joining actions of allied occupations such as those of Oakland, UC Berkeley, and Woodland.

 On July 31, 2012, a UC Davis spokesman announced that Pike was no longer employed by the university.
 Nearly a year later, on July 27, 2013, it was reported that Pike had filed for workers compensation, and hoped to receive a monetary award for what he termed a "psychiatric injury" due to threats he received after his identity was made public.
 A settlement conference was scheduled for August 13, 2013.

 In October 2013, it was reported that Joel Harter, an administrative law judge for the California Division of Workers' Compensation, had approved a settlement totaling $38,056 for Pike.
 Apart from the settlement, Pike also retained his retirement credits earned from his employment by the University of California.

-Since the incident the school has spent considerable funds (upwards of $175,000) to kill off traces of the incident on the internet.
+The school spent considerable funds (upwards of $175,000) to kill off traces of the incident on the internet.